 - When a superior has reviewed the timesheet, they can change it to either

 The delivery of a parcel is a process which almost all of us are intimately familiar with.
 The parcel is shipped and we receive a tracking number where we can see the status of our delivery, but that doesn’t stop us from looking like this:

 While there is a standard process which most parcels go through, there are also a series of failure or blocked statuses where the workflow might divert from the “standard” path before eventually returning the final status of

 This is an example of a workflow where a majority of the work is completed by the extension, but there would could

 be additional custom code required to make transitions occur on a trigger (e.g. When the barcode is scanned at the final destination, it triggers the status to change from

 We have all gone through some kind of process where in order to get something completed, we must complete a number of forms and have certain types of documentation available before it can proceed.
 Processes and bureaucracy can be found in almost every business, but they all generally have some sort of status tracking at what point in the process they are up to.

-This is another example where the behaviour can take you most of the way there, but custom code will be required to add in the conditional logic to ensure that a certain field has been filled out before the stage can progress.
+This is another example where the extension can take you most of the way there, but custom code will be required to add in the conditional logic to ensure that a certain field has been filled out before the stage can progress.

-Jira / Software Development Management Tools
+Jira / Software Development Management Tools.

 The process of developing software can be a complicated and messy process, involving many states, transitions, triggers and conditions which are applied to tickets or stories in a project.
 The workflows that are built in these pieces of software can be very simple or incredibly complex depending on the needs of the development team.
-Some of the default workflows they provide are examples of workflows which our behaviour can build if augmented with custom code.
+Some of the default workflows they provide are examples of workflows which our extension can build if augmented with custom code.